 This record is not overpowering with its inherent hipster-ness.
 It will not make you feel like less of a person because you don’t have a beard.

 This album is relaxing.
 Sun Midnight Sun is a record you put on when you just want to ease into an evening.
-Spin this while sip sweet tea on the porch.
+Spin this while sipping sweet tea on the porch.
 Or, even better, get some of the sweet tea flavored vodka and mix it with lemonade.
 You can thank me later.

 My favorite track: When It Pleases You